 A Michigan Criminal Defense Attorney will help when constitutional issues need to be evaluated and assessed.

-When you are charged with a felony or misdemeanor offense and there is a possibility that your constitutional rights have been violated, it is extremely important that you have legal representation that has experience, knowledge and expertise in constitutional law issues.
+When you are charged with a felony or misdemeanor offense, and there is a possibility that your constitutional rights have been violated, it is essential that you have legal representation that has experience, knowledge, and expertise in constitutional law issues.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of combined legal experience in criminal and constitutional law matters.
-You need to have your rights protected and not allow the government to over step its bounds.
-Please call us at (248) 263-6800 or complete a Request for Assistance Form
+You need to have your rights protected and not allow the government to overstep its bounds.